eProsima/Fast-DDS-docs/docs/fastdds/statistics/includes/intro.rst

 Besides enabling the *Statistics Module* compilation, the user must enable those DataWriters that are publishing data on those topics that may be of interest for the user's application.
-Therefore, the standard :ref:dds_layer has been extended.
+Therefore, the standard :ref:`dds_layer` has been extended.

 The following section explains this DDS extended API.